-Canada’s high-net-worth population is getting older, with more than 40% of millionaires over-65 years old, according to research.
-Comprising nearly a quarter of a million households, the over-65s have been the fastest growing segment of the high-net-worth market, increasing by more than 20% in the past five years.
-This wealthy demographic is expected to nearly double in size over the coming decade, as baby boomers — those born between 1947 and 1966 — continue to reach retirement age.1
+Canada’s high-net-worth population is getting older, with more than 40% of millionaires over 65 years old, according to research.
+Made up of nearly a quarter of a million households, the over-65s have been the fastest-growing segment of the high-net-worth market, increasing by more than 20% in the past five years.
+This wealthy demographic is expected to nearly double in size over the coming decade, as baby boomers—those born between 1946 and 1965—continue to reach retirement age.1

 This shift represents the largest transfer of wealth in history, but questions remain whether high-net-worth families are prepared for the change.
 Worryingly, 32% of high-net-worth Canadians say they have fears about how their heirs will handle their inheritance, and 36% say their children don't have the financial literacy to manage a potential windfall.1

 Beyond the technical aspects of estate planning, a key component of successfully transferring wealth is clear, two-way communication between parents, spouses, and their children.
 This can be valuable on many levels, from having heirs understand the family vision, to strengthening personal relationships between parents and children by your decision to talk honestly with them.

 When to start the discussion and parties involved